Hereditary haemochromatosis: Liver biopsy

 Liver biopsies involve taking a sample of tissue from the liver, using a thin needle.
 The amount of iron in the sample is then quantified and compared to normal, and evidence of liver damage, especially cirrhosis, is measured microscopically.
 Formerly, this was the only way to confirm a diagnosis of haemochromatosis.
 Risks of biopsy include bruising, bleeding, and infection.
 Now, when a history, measures of transferrin saturation and ferritin, and MRI (R2*/T2*) point to haemochromatosis, a liver biopsy is not necessary to quantify the amount of accumulated iron.
 Liver biopsy is the gold standard for detecting and quantifying hepatic fibrosis.

 MRI

 MRI-based testing is a noninvasive and accurate alternative to measure liver iron concentrations (LIC) and hepatic fibrosis.

 Other imaging

 Clinically, the disease may be silent, but characteristic radiological features may point to the diagnosis.
 The increased iron stores in the organs involved, especially in the liver and pancreas, result in characteristic findings on unenhanced CT, but it is not good for detecting tissue iron.
 Haemochromatosis arthropathy includes degenerative osteoarthritis and chondrocalcinosis.
 The distribution of the arthropathy is distinctive, but not unique, frequently affecting the second and third metacarpophalangeal joints of the hand.
-The arthropathy can, therefore, be an clue as to the diagnosis of haemochromatosis.
+The arthropathy can, therefore, be a clue as to the diagnosis of haemochromatosis.